k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 - As Fabric application management database.

-- General data-store for any project need
+- General data-store for any project need.

-## 2.2 Fabric Business Logic
+### 2.2 Fabric Business Logic

-This is where all transformations and data manipulations happen and where Fabric will tackle the business functions you wish to apply on the data that you will import from external sources and store locally c.f. ‎3.3.3
+This is where all transformations and data manipulations happen and where Fabric will tackle the business functions you wish to apply on the data that you will import from external sources and store locally c.f. section 3.3.2

-## 2.3 Fabric Studio
+### 2.3 Fabric Studio

 Fabric Studio is the development tool for building Fabric Solutions.